iashraful/fast-drf/docs/index.md

             # slug_field is application 'put', 'patch', 'delete' these methods
-            "slug_field": "pk", # (NOT REQUIRED) DEFAULT [PK] (Must be model field, unique or primary key)
+            "slug_field": "pk", # (NOT REQUIRED) DEFAULT [PK] (Must be model field, unique or primary key) "viewset_class": "",  # (NOT REQUIRED) BaseViewset class "serializer_class": "",  # (NOT REQUIRED) default BaseEntitySerializer "permission_classes": "",  # (NOT REQUIRED) default set from settings
-            # This "queryset" is deprecated.
-Will be removed in future versions.
-Instead on this use the model's
-            # get_api_queryset method
-            "queryset": "",  # (NOT REQUIRED) default all "viewset_class": "",  # (NOT REQUIRED) BaseViewset class
-            "serializer_class": "",  # (NOT REQUIRED) default BaseEntitySerializer
-            "permission_classes": "",  # (NOT REQUIRED) default set from settings